 Notre Dame

-view of Eiffel tower during sunset, as seen from towers of Notre Dame
+park where we ate a picnic lunch view of Eiffel tower during sunset, as seen from towers of Notre Dame

 shopping!
 I wish I could have bought this hat :)